 The Centre is within easy reach of most parts of the North Island (and via plane, bus or train from elsewhere) and in one of the Southern Hemisphere’s great adventure and relaxation playgrounds.

-Timber Trail Centre is run by Marty Nicholls and Sylvie Lebchek and open from the months of November to April each year.
-For the other half of the year they run a film production company (www.mindfulworldproductions.com) from their base in France.
+The Timber Trail Centre is run by Marty and Sylvie and is open from December to May each year.
+For the other half of the year these two global nomads work in film and photography (mindfulworldproductions.com & sacrednature.photo) from their 250 year-old stone house in southern France.

 Between them, Sylvie and Marty have travelled to over 80 countries and are fluent in English, French, Hindi, Urdu and a smattering of other languages.

-Sylvie was born and raised in Normandy, France, but has spent much of her adult life in New Caledonia, Australia and New Zealand, and has pursued a love of photography in over two dozen countries around the world, with her work exhibited in many venues, including New York and the National Geographic.
-Apart from photography, Sylvie has worked in the natural health industry, run her own organics retail business in the French Riviera, been a chef for the Royal Family of Monaco and others, and sold organic products throughout the southern half of France.
+Sylvie was born and raised in Normandy, France, but has spent much of her life elsewhere on the planet, pursuing her love of photography in over two dozen countries around the world, and exhibiting her work in New York, Paris, Milan and elsewhere.
+Apart from photography, Sylvie has worked in the natural health and spa industries, run her own organics retail business on the French Riviera, been a chef for the Royal Family of Monaco, and sold organic products across much of France